We've released the new Subject Search, designed to be simpler and faster than the application below.

 |Administered by:||College of Science and Engineering|

-Available to students admitted in the Graduate Certificate of Science, Graduate Diploma of Science, Master of Science, Master of Science (Professional), Graduate Certificate of Development Practice, Graduate Diploma of Development Practice or Master of Development Practice.
+Available to students admitted in the Graduate Certificate of Science, Graduate Diploma of Science, Master of Science, Master of Science (Professional)or Master of Marine Biology.

 This subject discusses the factors which should be considered for the design of a system for culturing aquatic organisms.
 It addresses fundamental principles and concepts rather than describing how to grow a particular species.
 Therefore, as a result of studying this subject, students will be able to complete a design for a system for culturing any aquatic species.
 A sound knowledge of aquaculture practices will be assumed.
 This subject shares lectures, tutorials and practical classes with AQ3008.